radiac/staticgenerator/README.markdown

 ## Introduction

 How many CPU cycles do you suppose are wasted on blogs that are generated every request?
 Wouldn’t it make more sense to generate them only when they’re updated?
-StaticGenerator is a Python class for Django that makes it easy to create static files for lightning fast performance.
+StaticGenerator is a re-usable app for Django that makes it easy to create static files for lightning fast performance.

 ## Fork